 Fall and Judgment.
-In Genesis 9, the "fall" and "judgment" scenes, which echo the Fall and Judgment scenes of Adam and Eve, are recounted in six short verses:7
+In Genesis 9, the "fall" and "judgment" scenes, which echo the Fall and Judgment scenes of Adam and Eve, are recounted in six short verses: vi

-20 And Noah began to be an husbandman, and he planted a vineyard: 21 And he drank of the wine, and was drunken; and he was uncovered within his tent.

-22 And Ham, the father of Canaan, saw the nakedness of his father, and told his two brethren without.

-23 And Shem and Japheth took a garment, and laid it upon both their shoulders, and went backward, and covered the nakedness of their father; and their faces were backward, and they saw not their father's nakedness.

-24 And Noah awoke from his wine, and knew what his younger son had done unto him.

-25 And he said, Cursed be Canaan; a servant of servants shall he be unto his brethren.
+- 20 And Noah began to be an husbandman, and he planted a vineyard: - 21 And he drank of the wine, and was drunken; and he was uncovered within his tent. - 22 And Ham, the father of Canaan, saw the nakedness of his father, and told his two brethren without. - 23 And Shem and Japheth took a garment, and laid it upon both their shoulders, and went backward, and covered the nakedness of their father; and their faces were backward, and they saw not their father's nakedness. - 24 And Noah awoke from his wine, and knew what his younger son had done unto him. - 25 And he said, Cursed be Canaan; a servant of servants shall he be unto his brethren.

-Looking at the passage more closely, however, raises several questions, especially in light of the possibility that some redactors may have been motivated to defame or belittle the character of Noah in the interest of making the role of Moses more prominent or unique.8 upon this detail to infer that Ham intruded upon his father and mother at a moment of intimacy.12
+Looking at the passage more closely, however, raises several questions, especially in light of the possibility that some redactors may have been motivated to defame or belittle the character of Noah in the interest of making the role of Moses more prominent or unique. [vii]

 Figure 2.
-Tabernacle at the Foot of Mount Sinai9
+Tabernacle at the Foot of Mount Sinai[viii]

 What tent did Noah enter?
-Although the English translation says "his tent," the Hebrew text features a feminine possessive that normally would mean "her tent."10 The Midrash Rabbah explains this as a reference to the tent of Noah's wife.11 For this reason commentators, ancient and modern, have often seized
+Although the English translation says "his tent," the Hebrew text features a feminine possessive that normally would mean "her tent." [ix] The Midrash Rabbah explains this as a reference to the tent of Noah's wife. [x] For this reason commentators, ancient and modern, have often seized upon this detail to infer that Ham intruded upon his father and mother at a moment of intimacy. [xi]

-However, a different explanation is offered by Rabbi Shim'on in the Jewish Zohar, who takes the he of the feminine possessive in the Hebrew text of the verse to mean "the tent of that vineyard,' namely, the tent of Shekhinah."13 Shekhinah is the Hebrew term for "the divine feminine"14 that was used to describe the presence of Yahweh in Israelite temples.15 The idea of Noah having set up a sacred "tent of meeting"16 is consistent with the previous report that he built an altar17 and established a covenant with the Lord.18 Indeed, in a variant of the same theme, at least one set of modern commentators take the letter he in the Hebrew text of Genesis as referring to Yahweh, hence reading the term as the "Tent of Yahweh,"19 the divine sanctuary.
+However, a different explanation is offered by Rabbi Shim'on in the Jewish Zohar, who takes the he of the feminine possessive in the Hebrew text of the verse to mean "the tent of that vineyard," namely, the tent of Shekhinah." [xii] Shekhinah is the Hebrew term for "the divine feminine" [xiii] that was used to describe the presence of Yahweh in Israelite temples. [xiv] The idea of Noah having set up a sacred "tent of meeting" [xv] is consistent with the previous report that he built an altar [xvi] and established a covenant with the Lord. [xviii] Indeed, in a variant of the same theme, at least one set of modern commentators take the letter he in the Hebrew text of Genesis as referring to Yahweh, hence reading the term as the "Tent of Yahweh," [xviii] the divine sanctuary.

-Because stories of the Flood elsewhere in the ancient Near East often concluded with the founding of a temple over the source of the floodwaters, Blenkinsopp20 finds it "safe to assume" that the biblical account of "served ... as the Israelite version of the cosmogonic victory of the deity resulting in the building of a sanctuary for him."
-It is significant that in the old Mesopotamian deluge myth that, according to Blenkinsopp, "could and did function as a creation myth in its own right," this sanctuary is not located at the top of the mountain, but at the edge of a swamp, an abzu.21 Similarly, Lucian reports that "the temple of Hierapolis on the Euphrates was founded over the flood waters by Deucalion, counterpart of Ziusudra, Utnapishtim, and Noah."22 Consistent with this theme, Psalm 29:10 "speaks of Yahweh enthroned over the abyss."23
+Because stories of the Flood elsewhere in the ancient Near East often concluded with the founding of a temple over the source of the floodwaters, Blenkinsopp[xix] finds it "safe to assume" that the biblical account of "served ... as the Israelite version of the cosmogonic victory of the deity resulting in the building of a sanctuary for him."
+It is significant that in the old Mesopotamian deluge myth that, according to Blenkinsopp, "could and did function as a creation myth in its own right," this sanctuary is not located at the top of the mountain, but at the edge of a swamp, an abzu.[xx]
+Similarly, Lucian reports that "the temple of Hierapolis on the Euphrates was founded over the flood waters by Deucalion, counterpart of Ziusudra, Utnapishtim, and Noah."[xxi]
+Consistent with this theme, Psalm 29:10 "speaks of Yahweh enthroned over the abyss."[xxii]